nice-game-hints/cleo/Chapter-2/hotelguest.md

 ## I have something she'd be interested in, now.
 Great, you got the glowing mushrooms - wager them and start a game of kraken fodder!

+If you'd like a reminder on how to play Kraken Fodder, see [this guide.](/Chapter-1/krakenfodder.md)

 It may be worth saving before agreeing to duel, as she's harder to beat than Erik!

 SPOILER - ^[You won't actually lose anything when being defeated, and can lose as many times as you need.]